omarmasriartificial/cyber-portfolio/README.md

-# Homelab Notes
+# Cyber Portfoilio
-Welcome to my homelab notes repository.
+Welcome to my cyber portfolio repository.
 This is where I document my personal IT experiments steps.

 ## Why This Exists
 I'm using a homelab to explore and practice real-world IT skills in a hands-on way, These notes help me: